netceteragroup/skele/docs/core/actions.md

 ## `actionMeta(action)`

-Gets the action metadata from an action.
+Gets the metadata of an action.

 ### Usage